uplink-systems/terraform-module-unifi-client/README.md

 The attribute <code>local_dns_record</code> can only be used in combination with the <code>fixed_ip</code> attribute.
 The module validates the dependency and sets the value to <code>null</code>, too, if <code>fixed_ip</code> is null.

+The module uses UniFi's default values for the network name ("Default") and site ("default").
+The module fails if these defaults have been changed and no custom values are configured in the root module.

 <details>
 <summary><b>Using the variables in the root module</b></summary>